-The Project: Stacked tree branch coasters made from branch slices with concentric circles of ephemera applied to the surfaces.
-These tree branch coasters are drilled through the center, and are stacked on to a metal rod which is attached to a thick branch base.
+The Project: Stacked DIY wood coasters made from branch slices with concentric circles of ephemera applied to the surfaces.
+These wood slice coasters are drilled through the center, and are stacked on to a metal rod which is attached to a thick branch base.

 You will need:

 - Chop saw (or a good hand saw and some muscles)

 - Sander (we used a random orbital sander, but a hand sander would also work)

 - Drill plus 1/8″ and 3/32″ drill bits